m2mi/open_speck/README.md

 ## Installation

-1. Compile the native C code using the Makefile.
+1. Generate the native C library using the Makefile.
 2. Generate the open-speck and open-speck-client JARs using Maven.
+3. Run the open-speck-client JAR and set the java.library.path to the directory containing the native library.
+4. Load the test UI by running the index.html file in a browser.

 ## Contribute